elvirametaj/N_Queens/README.md

 # N_Queens
--**The N-Queens problem** is a classic puzzle or mathematical problem that involves placing N chess queens on an N×N chessboard in such a way that no two queens threaten each other.
+- **The N-Queens problem** is a classic puzzle or mathematical problem that involves placing N chess queens on an N×N chessboard in such a way that no two queens threaten each other.
 In chess, a queen can move horizontally, vertically, or diagonally, and the objective is to find a configuration where no two queens share the same row, column, or diagonal.

 ## Project Overview
 - Welcome to our **N-Queens game project**, a challenging single-player experience with three difficulty levels: easy, medium, and hard.
 The game leverages the **backtracking algorithm** to ensure optimal solutions for the players.
 This initiative is part of an assignment for our Algorithm Design and Analysis class.